 Winmark Corporation and subsidiaries (the Company) offers licenses to operate franchises using the service marks Plato's Closet®, Once Upon A Child®, Play It Again Sports®, Style Encore® and Music Go Round®.
 In addition, the Company sells point-of-sale system hardware to its franchisees and certain merchandise to its Play It Again Sports franchisees.
-The Company also operates a middle-market equipment leasing businesses under the Winmark Capital® mark and operated a small-ticket financing business under the Wirth Business Credit® mark until November 2020.
+The Company also operates a middle-market equipment leasing businesses under the Winmark Capital® mark.
 The Company has a 52/53-week fiscal year that ends on the last Saturday in December.
-Fiscal year 2022 was a 53-week fiscal year, while 2021 and 2020 were 52-week fiscal years.
+Fiscal year 2022 was a 53-week fiscal year, while 2023 and 2021 were 52-week fiscal years.